The Pros & Cons Of Hiring A Digital Marketing Agency

 - Suggest a win/win commission partnership.

-- Offer a well-rounded approach for your business, rather than just offering Google ads.
+- Offer a well-rounded approach for your business and digital PR, rather than just offering Google ads.

 - Do the right thing by you, even if it’s saying no to engaging your business as a client.

 - Use the right marketing tools, whereas freelancers often don’t spend the money or know about them.

 Often Thinkroom will say no to clients because their businesses haven’t matured to a point of validity.
 Or if a business is failing, and it’s the director’s last hope to get things back on track.

 It’s not a “no” indefinitely, it’s a “not at this time”.
 You can have the right business and the right entrepreneurial ingredients, but the wrong timing.
 Ethically, it’s not always right to take a client on, so we give them the best advice and direction we can, instead.

 Remember, cash is blood.
 When you’re starting a business, you need to spend your funds wisely.
 You only get one chance.